Making Indiana eLearning Days Work for You

 Your digital program provider should help facilitate immediate communication via such features as in-program messaging for students and immediate notifications and data access for teachers.
 When an online tool can flag where students are struggling immediately (especially when those students aren’t right in front of you raising their hands) and bring that information to your attention in a meaningful way that allows you to take action, you know it’s a winner.

-- Work Continuity: Student work will cover content that would have been addressed if school were in session in a traditional setting.
+10. Work Continuity: Lesson will cover content that would have been addressed if school were in session in a traditional setting.

-- Accommodation Support: All students who have accommodations for instruction will be provided with or have access to those accommodations.
+12. Accommodation Support: All students who have accommodations for instruction will be provided with or have access to those accommodations, per their ILP/IEP/504 plan.

 As you’re weighing your options and identifying the right digital partner to support eLearning days, consider Edmentum, already the number-one course provider for Indiana students, according to IDOE.
 Interested in learning more about our digital curriculum and high-quality assessments?
 Discover what we can offer for your school or district.